 One would expect the gap of information retained will have widened considerably, and so undoubtedly will school performance.
 How do you think Student B will feel about him/herself as a student?

-Spelling lists are given out to each year group on a Friday.
+Spelling lists are given out to each year group weekly.
 The lists from the different spelling groups across the year group are given to all pupils on the same page, so that they can practice words from other lists if they wish.
 The only requirement is that the practice the words from their group.
 You may practice the spellings in any way that suits you and you are not required to hand any written work back to the teacher.
-Teachers will also upload the spelling lists to Spelling City, an online site in which children can play games with their spelling words.
+Teachers will also upload the spelling lists to Spelling Shed, an online site in which children can play games with their spelling words.
 Spellings are tested on a Friday across the school.

 Children are required to access Bedrock Vocabulary once a week at home.
 One session is completed in school in addition to this.